Thomsch/tellina_user_experiment/experiment_design_doc.md

   - Each task will have up to **5** minutes to be completed.
   - Currently, the time limit will be checked once the user has entered a command.
-  - This will reset the timer, the mock file system, send a `2` status to the server, and move on to the next task.
+  - This will reset the time counter, the mock file system, send a `2` status to the server, and move on to the next task.
-- Custom commands:
-  - `reset`:
-    - Reset the file system and increment the number of resets in the log file.
-  - `abandon`:
-    - Abandoning a task will reset the timer, the mock file system, and send a `0` status to the log file.
-  - `help`:
-    - Prints out the two custom commands
-  - `task`:
-    - Prints out the current task description.
+- After the each half of the experiment, asks the user if the have been using Tellina to help them
+  - A request will be sent to the server to record this.

 ## Risks and Concerns
-- Scalability.
-  - Is using Flask the right approach for the server side?
-  - Hosting flask on the dev server will not scale well, will have to host on a WSGI server.
-  - Have to ensure good runtime for logging code and verification code.
+- Flask vs. something simpler
+  - I will take a look at Jason's code as soon as I can get access to it and make the necessary changes to the [server application](#server-application) section.
 - User file system safety.
   - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
 The only directory that can be rolled